weichihl/KVS_WebRTC_on_AmebaPro/README.md

 IAR IDE provides the toolchain for AmebaPro.
 It allows users to write programs, compile and upload them to your board.
 Also, it supports step-by-step debug.
 Realtek also provides Image Tool for users to do downloading code process.

 ## Requirement
-Please use IAR version 8.30
+Please use IAR version 8.3 (There may be some compiler problems with v8.4)

 ## SDK Project introduction
 Currently users can use ignore secure mode.
 Project_is(ignore secure) is the project without Arm TrustZone technology.
 This project is easier to develop and suit for firsttime developer.